A day out xx

 This beautiful garden is set in 12 acres and has been described as one of the most exciting gardens in England.
 It certainly was for me.

-There are many beautifully terraces which descend from the house to the lake, which are planted in the loveliest shades, mainly pinks, whites, purples and lots and lots of green
+With being in a deep valley, there are many beautifully terraces which descend from the house to the lake, which are planted in the loveliest shades, mainly pinks, whites, purples and lots and lots of green

 There are wild gardens, bog gardens, a magnolia and rhododendron hillside and a bluebell wood.
 A Japanese inspired bridge takes you to see sculptures, classical and modern, including a folly and a tufa obelisk ( I had never heard of one so had to google it)